gauravkuwar/array-mul-gen/README.md

 # Deeply Pipelined NxN-bit Array Multiplier Generator (VHDL)

 - Using Python Generates VHDL Code for unsigned NxN bit multiplication for N > 1
-- Generates entity file and testbench file (tests all combinations of multiplications).
+- Generates entity file and testbench file (tests all combinations of multiplications)
 - **Deeply pipelined** - one pipeline stage per adder level
-- **Fully structural design** using half and full adders and no DSP usage.
+- **Fully structural design** using half and full adders and no DSP usage
 - Tested and verified design on ModelSim for 2x2, 4x4, 8x8.
-(Rest of the designed are too big for free addition).
+(Rest of the designed are too big for free addition)
-- Additional script for generating code for non-pipelined (fully combinational) NxN bit array multiplier.
+- Additional script for generating code for non-pipelined (fully combinational) NxN bit array multiplier

 ## Results